Mount Hawthorn

 Mount Hawthorn demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Mount Hawthorn's educational attainment is notably higher than broader averages.
-Among residents aged 15+, 50.2% have university qualifications, compared to 27.9% in Western Australia (WA) and 30.1% in Greater Perth.
-Bachelor degrees are most common at 33.0%, followed by postgraduate qualifications (11.3%) and graduate diplomas (5.9%).
-Vocational pathways account for 23.2% of qualifications, with advanced diplomas at 10.2% and certificates at 13.0%.
+Mount Hawthorn's residents aged 15 and above have a notably high educational attainment, with 50.2% holding university qualifications compared to the broader Western Australian average of 27.9% and Greater Perth's 30.1%.
+This notable disparity indicates a significant educational advantage for Mount Hawthorn residents.
+Bachelor degrees are the most prevalent at 33.0%, followed by postgraduate qualifications at 11.3% and graduate diplomas at 5.9%.
+Vocational pathways account for 23.2% of qualifications among those aged 15 and above, with advanced diplomas making up 10.2% and certificates 13.0%.

-Educational participation is high, with 31.9% currently enrolled in formal education.
+Educational participation is notably high in Mount Hawthorn, with 31.9% of residents currently enrolled in formal education.
 This includes 11.4% in primary education, 8.7% in secondary education, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education